Is Your Long Distance Relationship Still Thriving Or Should You Call It Quits?

 The wandering eyes begin

-If the object at the focus of your eyes or your partner’s eyes is no longer you, then they have ultimately decided to move on.
 There is a saying that goes “The eyes see what the heart is looking for,” and it’s true.
-The likelihood of finding love with someone else doubles when you shift focus from your partner – and as it turns out, this is also a great place to abort the mission.
+The likelihood of finding love with someone else doubles when you shift focus away from your partner.

 YOU MAY ALSO LIKE: How to End a Long-Distance Relationship